 Many contractors performing government construction contracts find themselves in hot water when someone, other than the contracting officer directs them to perform additional work.
 When this happens, your company can experience the painful result of the contracting officer denies the claim for payment.
 Appeal courts cannot hear the case if the person causing the additional scope changes is not the contracting officer

-- Remember that only the contracting officer can bind the federal government.
+- Remember that only the contracting officer can bind the federal government (Not the COR).

 - Failure to comply with the rule can cost you millions in lost damages when you claim is denied.

 The Contract Disputes Act of 1978 (CDA) governs how you prepare and submit construction claims against the federal government.
 As a federal government construction contractor, you will more than likely run into a situation where you have to submit a claim for large amounts of money.
 Therefore, it is critical that you understand how the CDA applies to you on federal government construction projects.

 - If you do not comply with CDA rules, the CO will deny your claim

 - Appeal courts cannot hear your case if the original claim did not meet the Contract Disputes Act requirements.